valentingol/einx_tuto/EINX_TUTO.md

 ## Description tricks

-`einx` add more tensor operations than `einops` but also add some functionalities to make the description more readable and flexible.
+`einx` add more tensor operations than `einops` but also add some functionalities to make the description more readable and/or flexible.

 ### Marked axis with brackets